Near-optimal coherent state discrimination via continuously labelled non-Gaussian measurements: Coherent state discrimination

 while the limit when restricted to Gaussian measurement schemes is given by \cite{PhysRevA.78.022320}

 and the Gaussian limit is achieved by homodyne detection.
 We see that there is a significant gap between these two functions at finite non-zero $\alpha$.
-This exposes the importance of quantum measurements in state discrimination scenarios, if we are able to go beyond the Gaussian limit we can see potentially exponential improvements in error rates.
+This highlights the importance of quantum measurements in state discrimination scenarios: if we are able to go beyond the Gaussian limit, we may see potentially exponential improvements in error rates.

-From here on we will refer to any receiver whose performance lies strictly between the Gaussian limit and the Helstrom bound for any range of $\abs{\alpha}^2$ as \textit{near-optimal}, and any receiver which performs worse than the Gaussian limit, despite invoking non-Gaussian operations, we will refer to as \textit{non-optimal}.
+From here on we will refer to any receiver whose performance lies strictly between the Gaussian limit and the Helstrom bound for any range of $\abs{\alpha}^2$ as \emph{near-optimal}.
+We will also provide examples of receivers which do not achieve optimality or near-optimality despite invoking non-Gaussian operations.

-Given that the Helstrom measurement, Eq.~\eqref{CatMeas}, may be implemented through photon detection \cite{PhysRevA.54.2728}, all optimal and near-optimal receivers in the literature make use of photon detection \eqref{OnOff} to exceed the Gaussian limit.
-The most notable examples include the near-optimal Kennedy receiver \cite{kennedy} which uses displacement followed by on-off photon detection.
-The measurement setup is as follows
+Given that the Helstrom measurement, Eq.~\eqref{CatMeas}, may be implemented through photon detection \cite{PhysRevA.54.2728}, almost all optimal and near-optimal receivers in the literature make use of photon detection \eqref{OnOff} to surpass the Gaussian limit.
+The most notable near-optimal example is the Kennedy receiver \cite{kennedy} which uses displacement followed by on-off photon detection.
+The measurement setup is defined by the POVM $\mathcal{M}_\textrm{K}=\left\{\hat{\Pi}_1, \hat{\Pi}_2\right\}$, with measurement operators

 where